-In March 2015, SPIA enacted liquidity requirements limiting the amount of money SPIA participants could withdraw from their accounts.
+SPIA has enacted liquidity requirements limiting the amount of money SPIA participants can withdraw from their accounts.
 The portion considered liquid is calculated as forty percent of the previous three months' average daily balance.

-For the purpose of reporting cash flows, the Foundation considers all highly liquid investments with original maturities of three (3) months or less to be cash equivalents.
+For the purpose of reporting cash flows, the Foundation considers all highly liquid investments with original maturities of three months or less to be cash equivalents.
 Under this definition, the Foundation considers the liquid portion of SPIA deposits to be cash equivalents.